amithrx/amithrx/README.md

 - 👋 Hi, I’m Amit kumar, a CS sophomore at IIT Ropar.
-- 👀 I’m interested in Coding and Robotics.
+- 👀 I’m interested in Coding.
 - 🌱 I’m currently learning Web development.
 - 💻 I am proficient in C and C++.
 - 💞️ Looking forward to collabarote on some intersting projects.